-I’m really into using tech in my art classroom (in any way!
+I’m really into using technology in my art classroom (in any way!
 You can read about how I use Plickers in art here) and I based one of my Masters assignments on research around technology, differentiation and self-paced learning.
 I’m usually tweeting about it too.

 With that in mind I decided to give Google Cardboard a go and delve into the emerging world of VR and virtual reality for education.

 I love the idea of virtual reality and it’s seemingly endless possibilities, but honestly, I’ve found the apps and videos specifically for art to be limited.
 This is still a relatively new area and I am hopeful that new apps and more relevant content will come out sooner rather than later.